acrollet/rh/_posts/blog/2009-07-14-setting-nagios3-send-prowl-notifications.md

 ```

 It is very important that you leave the underscore in front of the
-\_prowl\_apikey variable, as Nagios\' custom variables [depend on
+\_prowl\_apikey variable, as Nagios' custom variables [depend on
 it](http://nagios.sourceforge.net/docs/3_0/customobjectvars.html).

-Next, you\'ll need to add the custom prowl notification commands.
+Next, you'll need to add the custom prowl notification commands.
 Edit
 the appropriate file, and add these commands: